ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 | Target runtime not set | The recommendation is to specify the correct target runtime which requires installation of the WebSphere Developer Tools |

 **Summary: Although a few sections of code should be reviewed by a developer, the application will run on traditional WebSphere Application Server V9 on-prem without changes.
 Strategically it would be wise to consider upgrading the JAX-RS to 2.0 and upgrading JPA to 2.1.**

+## WebSphere On The Cloud

+You will now switch over to deploying a migrated version of the EAR to a managed WebSphere instance on Bluemix.

 ### Step 3: Create DB2 service instance for ORDERDB